Rafaela-Wetzel/sticky-donuts/README.md

 ## Features Left to Implement

+Some ideas what could be added to the homepage are:

 - An integrated menu showing prices
 - Small information windows when hovering over the individual donut names showing a dedicated picture and description of donut features; or:
 - Showing and describing the single donuts in more detail, possibly with allergens, as a fixed part of the homepage